vitay/deeprl/document.md

 * Typically converge to a local rather than global optimum.
 * Evaluating a policy is typically inefficient and high variance.

-Policy gradient methods are therefore usually less sample efficient, but can be more stable than value-based methods (Duan et al., 2016).
+Policy gradient methods are therefore usually less sample efficient, but can be more stable than value-based methods [@Duan2016].

 ## Gradient-free policy search